swcarpentry/shell-novice/02-create.md

 `mkdir` means "make directory".
 Since `thesis` is a relative path
-(i.e., doesn't have a leading slash), the new directory is made below the current one:
+(i.e., doesn't have a leading slash), the new directory is made below the current working directory:

     $ ls -F
     bin/         data/     mail/      music/